 My friend has made an unregistered agreement of sale on rs 100 stamp paper.
 He wanted to get benefit from my condition because my property was disputed at that time.
 After five years from the date of such agreement, I sold that property to another person.
 My friend is giving threats to file a civil suit for cancellation of that sale deed and performance of unregistered sale agreement.
 Please guide.

-It was a notorised but unregistered agreement to sell.
-According to section 53 & 54 of the Transfer of Property Act, that agreement would not vest any legal right in his favour [Sadashiv Prasad Singh v.
+The ownership of land does not transfer by the unregistered sale agreement.
+According to section 53 & 54 of the Transfer of Property Act, a duly registered sale deed vests a legal right in favour of the purchaser.
+[Sadashiv Prasad Singh v.
 Harendar Singh, (2015) 5 SCC 574].

 However, it was a notarized, but it does not take the place of a registered sale deed.
 If the value of a property is more than one hundred rupees, the registration of sale deed is mandatory.
 Therefore, this notarised agreement has no value and your friend cannot legally enforce it.

 Section 17 of the Registration Act explicitly mandates the registration of the sale deed compulsory if the property’s value is more than one hundred rupees.
 This agreement has no legal binding force.
 Hence, you did nothing illegal to sell this land to another person by a duly registered sale deed.

 You friend has no right to challenge this subsequent sale based on that notarized agreement.
 Now the buyer accrued an absolute right in the property because he paid the consideration and registered in due process.
 He is the bonafide purchaser, and the law will protect his right first [Ramesh Vajabhai Rabari v.
 Pratiksha Real Estate (P) Ltd., (2014) 12 SCC 190].